Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.1_ps2-6/README.md

 ```

 &nbsp;
 Modify included kernel configuration file to specify that the kernel is being cross-compiled.
-Also add support for experimental features and for USB mass storage devices.
+Also add support for experimental features and for USB mass storage devices (as a loadable kernel module).
 ```bash
 perl -i.bak -pe "s/^# CONFIG_CROSSCOMPILE is not set/CONFIG_CROSSCOMPILE=y/" config_ps2
 perl -i -pe "s/^# CONFIG_EXPERIMENTAL is not set/CONFIG_EXPERIMENTAL=y/" config_ps2